polterguy/polterguy.github.io/index.md

 Aista Magic Cloud is a low-code CRUD generator allowing you to generate your CRUD apps by clicking a button.
 It works by automatically wrapping your existing database into Hyperlambda HTTP CRUD web API endpoints.
 [Magic Cloud is 100% open source](https://github.com/polterguy/magic) and you can freely use it in your closed source projects.
-Magic supports MySQL, Microsoft SQL Server, and PostgreSQL, in addition to having basic NoSQL support.
+Magic supports MySQL, Microsoft SQL Server, SQLite, and PostgreSQL, in addition to having basic NoSQL support.

 ![CRUD API generator](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/backend-crud.jpg)